RasmusEdvardsen/SubredditBattleRoyale/README.md

 SUBR (**SUBR**eddit **B**attle**R**oyale) is a battle royale token for subreddits to flex on each other, or for people to secure the void will win against subreddits.
 When a winner is found, a new and harder season is started.

 ## Game summary
-* Some set amount of tokens (think this through.
-Since seasons, maybe deflationary?)
-* initial all season tokens under "the void".
-* all transactions needs "/r/SOME_SUBREDDIT".
-* if not "/r/SOME_SUBREDDIT", then still "the void", so people can support the void kinda.
-* goal is for your "/r/SOME_SUBREDDIT" to have more than the void.
+* Start with 1_000_000 SUBR tokens.
+They cost 0.001 ether to purchase.
+* Tokens should be inscribed with a subreddit.
+It should always start with "/r/" followed by no less than one character.
+* A "season" is won, when a subreddit has more tokens than "the void".
+After that, a new season starts.
+Old tokens still count, but new tokens are minted for the new season.
+* **(MAYBE)** You can also burn tokens, which will burn amount 3 times the amount of tokens of the specified subreddit.

+## Future ideas
-* if some time expires before anyone gets more, the void wins.
+* If some time expires before anyone gets more, the void wins?
-* when a winner is found (the void or a subreddit), a new "season" (game) starts up.
-* tokens are versioned for each season.
+* Tokens are versioned for each season?
-* somehow make it harder for people to buy tokens (sabotage others)? (maybe too hard for now to implement)
-* if/when a subreddit wins, more expensive and less tokens.
-* maybe "kill" subreddits with low amount of tokens?
+* Maybe "kill" subreddits with low amount of tokens?
-* tokens that count negatively towards rivaling subreddit?
-* battle stats will be displayed on a website.
-* 'the void' could also just get stronger after every win, then old coins would still matter.
+* The void could also just get stronger after every win, then old coins would still matter?

 ## Progress
 * [Deployed Lock contract for testing](https://sepolia.etherscan.io/address/0xB86DC26c7fe525Fe7938c4Ea5C8121d9192ec618#code)